 Users who are starting with a large collection of assets without much metadata will find this very useful.
 This can remove an objection that clients may have, where they feel that they will have to abandon their current collection.
 Image recognition works well on ‘Stock’ type images, so users who are in industries like tourism will find this very useful.
 This is because the AI will quickly tag images with words like ‘beach’, ‘forest’, ‘mountain’, ‘trail’ and so forth.

 Image recognition can also be used as part of the workflow.
 I am sure the technology will continue to improve, and we will find new and exciting ways to use it.

-What is the proudest integration you have built for a customer?
+What integration are you most proud of building for a customer?

-There are several FotoWare uses in Australia who are museums and galleries.
-Pivotal built an integration with their Collection Management Systems (CMS) that make it very easy for them to quickly upload assets and make sure that the assets always have the correct metadata.
+There are several FotoWare users in Australia who are museums and galleries.
+Pivotal built an integration with their Collection Management Systems (CMS) that makes it very easy for them to quickly upload assets and make sure that the assets always have the correct metadata.